renatabiniek/writing-room/README.md

     **Test result:** PASS

-    The highest priority sections are presented as menu link in the navbar allowing the user to get to the relevant sections of the site easily.
+    The highest priority sections are presented as menu links in the navbar allowing the user to get to the relevant sections of the site easily.

     ![Navbar](docs/features/navbar.webp)

-    Call to action button are placed strategically throughout the page, to allow the user to jump to relevant section without having to scroll through the remainder of the page.
+    Call to action buttons are placed strategically throughout the page, to allow the user to jump to the most relevant section without having to scroll through the remainder of the page.

-    Button taking the user to events schedule:
+    Button taking the user to the events schedule:

     ![Events](docs/features/see-events.webp)